Evens: Migration

-The Evens people are part of the Eastern Siberians that migrated out of central China around 10,000 years ago.
+The Even people are part of the Eastern Siberians that migrated out of central China around 10,000 years ago.
 They are located in extreme northeast Siberia, and they are somewhat isolated from the rest of the indigenous groups in Siberia, with the closest groups being the Yakuts and the Evenks who are over 1,000 kilometers away.

 Name and Language

 Before the beginning of the Soviet reign the Evens were referred to as the Lamut by other groups, originally coined by the Yakut people, a nearby Siberian indigenous group.
 The word Lamu refers to the Okhotsk Sea in the languages spoken in eastern Siberia, thus it is reasonable to assume that this is where the name Lamut originates.
 The name Even came from the Evens people themselves.
 The Evens had yet to distinguish themselves as a separate group from the Evenk even up until the 1800s.
 As such, Evenk culture and language heavily influenced that of the Evens.
 However, there are some key differences in language that made the two separate.
 In the Even language the last vowel and consonant of each word is dropped, while in the Evenk language the last vowel and consonant are spoken.